Individual Psychotherapy for Adults

 Patients seek psychological and neuropsychological evaluation for the following possible diagnoses: Attention deficit hyperactivity disorder (ADHD), learning disabilities, reading disorder, writing disorder, math disorder, language disorder, Asperger’s disorder, autism, developmental delays, cognitive impairment, memory and concentration impairment due to illness, accident, aging, closed head injury, intellectual functioning determination, school assessments and achievement testing for grade level placement, IEP’s (individual educational plan) , gifted and talented assessment and placement, personality assessment and differential diagnoses of personality functioning and disorders, sensori-motor integration issues, perceptual motor disturbances, preop bariatric testing and evaluation.

 Patients often benefit from a combination of therapy and medication, which synergistically enhance the response to both therapeutic and pharmacological intervention.
 The use of therapy and medication has been shown to be significantly more effective than the use of therapy or medication alone.
 This strategy is often the most effective approach for the treatment of the following: depression, anxiety, panic, ADHD, Bipolar Disorder, Obsessive Compulsive Disorder and other treatment issues.
-The Center offers coordinated care between the therapists and the psychiatrists on staff to ensure a comprehensive and integrative medicine approach for patients.
+The Center offers coordinated care between the therapists and the psychiatrists to ensure a comprehensive and integrative medicine approach for patients.

 Patients seek Forensic Evaluation for the following : when facing legal proceedings with respect to violations of the law for driving under the influence (DUI), competency to stand trial, misdemeanor and felony offenses, school suspension for aggressive behavior, arrested for theft or aggressive offenses, shoplifting, possession of controlled substances, assault, and other offenses.
 Forensic Psychological Evaluations may provide mitigating evidence to assist in defense and make alternative sentencing recommendations.
 Patients may be referred by attorneys or the court system.
 The Center provides pretrial and posttrial therapeutic care.